MEMORY A’LEVEL

 c.
 The central executive, episodic buffer and semantic system

 d.
-Only a phonological loop and visuospatial sketchpad
+Only a phonological loop and a visuospatial sketchpad

-21. Which component was added about 25 years later to deal with integration and LTM interface problems?
+21. Which component was added approximately 25 years later to address integration and LTM interface problems?

 a.
 Phonological loop